textadventures/quest/docs/quest5_7.md

 ### Other changes

-The body element is now given the default font, color and background-color.
+The body element is now given the default font, colour and background-color.
 This means the save confirmation text will be in the standard style for your game.
 This has the potential to have far-reaching effects, given the body element is the fundamental HTML element of your game, but it seems to have no side effects, and if there are some I would expect them to be improvements anyway.

 Note that this means the text in the status bar at the top is now in the default font (in 5.6 it is Arial/Helvetica) (no effect on its colour).